vickertan/Question101/README.md

 # To Do List

 - [x] Fix "Yes" border not rendering
-- [x] Add functionality to ExitModal buttons
+- [v] Add functionality to ExitModal buttons
 - [x] Create component's style on separated file
+- [x] Add X button to the top right corner to exit modal, prevent exiting modal on outside-modal click